yoann-fermaud/FTP/README.md

 ```
 sudo apt-get install proftpd-*
 ```
-This command line permits you to install all packages of `proftpd`
+This command line permits you to install all packages of `proftpd`.
-* Then enter the following command to update your packages and software
+* Then enter the following command to update your packages and software :
 ```
 sudo apt-get update && sudo apt-get upgrade
 ```